colebrookson/marine-pop-ecol/_pages/guest-lectures.md

 Dr. Hennessey completed her PhD at Oregon State University with Dr. Mark Novak.
 She is a scientific illustrator, a researcher, and a conservation practioner.

-She is an empirical and quantitatively-trained marine ecologist, broadly interested in the impacts of humans and environmental stressors on fish and invertebrate populations, species interactions, and community structure.
+She is an empirical and quantitatively-trained marine ecologist, broadly interested in the impacts of humans and environmental stressors on fish and invertebrate populations, species interactions, and community structure. website: [https://shannonmhennessey.weebly.com/](https://shannonmhennessey.weebly.com/)